 In September, Davidson Alagno was diagnosed with a rare kidney disease, and doctors told his family he would need a transplant to survive.
-About a month later the family found out his mother, Karen Alagno, was a match and could donate her kidney.
+About a month later the family found out his mother, Caryn Alagno, was a match and could donate her kidney.

 Originally, the boy’s surgery was scheduled for the summer because the transplant would basically “turn off” his immune system and being at home instead of at school would help keep him safe.
 But then, the global pandemic of COVID-19 happened.

 “We had this situation under control.
 We had a plan, we had options – and all we had to do was get to and through transplant.
-But coronavirus, of course, changed all that,” Karen Alagno said.
+But coronavirus, of course, changed all that,” Caryn Alagno said.

 The family received a phone call that told them Davidson’s surgery would be postponed.
 His surgery is considered elective, meaning doctor’s will have to make a decision on whether the surgery needs to be done early only if Davidson’s health worsens.